hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    **Note:** Ubuntu 18.04 users may encounter the error "The password you entered is incorrect" when trying to import the `.p12` file.
 See [Troubleshooting](#troubleshooting).

 1. On the Windows computer, add a new IKEv2 VPN connection.
 For Windows 8.x and 10, it is recommended to create the VPN connection using the following commands from a command prompt, for improved security and performance.
+Windows 7 does not support these commands, you may manually create the VPN connection (see below).

    ```console
    # Set server address (replace with your own value)